top of page

 Bruce Schutter

-• 4 min read
+• 5 min read

-Yesterday was shaping up to be ordinary.
-I was at the gas station, filling up before errands, when I heard the unmistakable roar of an engine beside me.
+Yesterday was shaping up to be perfectly ordinary.
+I was at the gas station, filling up before running errands, when I heard the unmistakable roar of an engine pull in beside me.
+Out stepped none other than John Wick.

-Out steps none other than John Wick.
 Apparently, even legendary assassins need gas.

 John tilted his head slightly.
-“So,” he said, “what warrior wisdom do you have for me today?”
+“So,” he said, “what Warrior wisdom do you have for me today?”

 I met his gaze.